poissonconsulting/ypr/README.md

 constant from the recruitment age.
 It also assumes that a released individual cannot be recaught in the same year.

-The methods suffers from the same limitations as all yield per recruit methods.
-In particular, they do not account for population fluctuations, food-web responses or density-dependent growth.
+The calculations do not account for population fluctuations, food-web responses or density-dependent growth.

 ## Installation